 Here’s how this adventure/challenge through the Catskill Mountains works:

-These 5 areas make for 1, very intensive, yet extremely fun day hike, about 8 miles in total and most of these locations are places you won’t see see too many people on, especially on weekdays because there aren’t know about.
+3) These 5 areas make for 1, very intensive, yet extremely fun day hike, about 8 miles in total and most of these locations are places you won’t see too many people on, especially on weekdays because many of them aren’t known about.

 This is because after that time, it gets pretty cold up in the mountains and you’re probably going to be quite tired, by which time I will recommend a very delicious restaurant to you below.